reidwooten99/att-sdk-android/sdk_docs/AddressBook/Readme.txt

 AABSampleApp project

-Enter the OAuth credentials -
+Enter the OAuth related values -

  * APP_KEY
  * APP_SECRET
  * APP_SCOPE
  * REDIRECT_URI
+ * CUSTOM_PARAM

 Run the AabSampleApp project which demonstrates the basic functionalities of all the Address Book APIs